derkstouffers/CS448-Project/README.md

   Our goal is for this to be used by kids age 6 and up, so they can have a simple, fun, and interactive introduction to game design.

-  To run properly, make sure you are in the load_screen node, before pressing run or f6
+  To run properly, in godot open the scenes folder then select load_screen.tscn then press run

 CONTROLS:
 EDIT MODE: